 In this post we’re going to take a look at Listed Investment Companies, LIC’s.
 They’ve been around a long time on the stock market, and given the advancements made, especially in the Exchange Traded Fund (ETF) space, it’s worthwhile to question whether LIC’s still have a reason to exist.
 Should we as investors have them on our radar?

 This week’s topic came up as a result of a question from one of the Financial Autonomy community members, Kieran, who emailed me late last year.
-And that’s a great prompter for our annual Financial Autonomy community survey, which is currently up and running.

 Let’s start with some definitions and some distinctions.
 A listed investment company, LIC is an investment fund that will then hold a portfolio of underlying shares.
 In that sense they’re very similar to a Managed fund, and indeed an Exchange Traded fund too.
 The most well known LIC’s are Australian Foundation, Argo, and Brickworks, which you might have heard of.